The Folder Called “Final Final”

 This one was the client's favorite, even if it wasn't yours.

-What “Final” Really Means
+What "Final" Actually Means

+In branding it's the launch file.
+In digital it's the live push.
+In client work it might just mean they signed off — for now.
 Revisions will come.
 So will new formats, new needs, new directions.
 New trends.
 The work never truly ends—it just pauses.

-Closure Is a Moving Target
+Closure is a Moving Target

-It’s a sign that you stayed with the work long enough to care about how it left you.
+That folder is a sign that you stayed with the work long enough to care about how it left you.